lowRISC/opentitan/doc/rm/hjson_usage_style.md

 Single entries are of the form `key: "value"` Keys must be alphanumeric strings and should not be in quotes.
 (Hjson allows this.
-The quotes may be included as an exception to the style guide if there is an expectation that the file needs to be parsed with a more traditional json parser.)
+The quotes may be included as an exception to the style guide if there is an expectation that the file needs to be parsed with a more traditional JSON parser.)
 The valid keys for each tool are described in the tool documentation.
 The style is for a simple value to be in quotes (even if it is a number) and the tool should manage any type conversions.